March 17, 2020

 COVID-19 Close to Home

-Take extra measures to put distance between yourself and other people to further reduce your risk of being exposed to this new coronavirus.
+Although these precautions are recommended for everyone, they are especially important in areas where large numbers of confirmed COVID-19 cases have appeared.
+Take extra measures to put distance between yourself and other people to further reduce your risk of being exposed to this new virus.

 - Stay home as much as possible.